abshinn/mind-the-gap/README.md

   * if time permits, recommend projects as well
   * how does the district-level data affect the similarity/cosine calculation

 #### Sunday
+- [ ] Kmeans clustering of schools
 - [ ] State-level data
-  * [ ] rank DonorsChoose success by state
+  * rank DonorsChoose success by state
-  * [ ] run classification and feature importance using wide range of financial data available
+  * run classification and feature importance using wide range of financial data available
-  * [ ] additional feature: median household income
 - [ ] Rename repo to make it easier for Ryan to find on the Zipfian fork